• Skip to main content

 Jump to Recipe Print Recipe

 Are you looking for a quick and easy recipe for brunch or dinner?
-Try this crustless spinach and feta quiche.
+Try this easy crustless quiche with spinach and feta.
 The prep time is 10 minutes.
 Just what you need on a busy night or morning.

 Crustless Spinach and Feta Quiche in pie pan.